puzzle/delivery-pipeline-concept/stages/02-packaging/packaging.md

 This means middleware and OS.
 Beside patching the system on a regular basis the following points are important:

-* controlled admin access
+* controlled admin access,
-* restrict network traffic
+* restricted network traffic,
-* encrypt disk data and/or communication protocols
+* encrypted disk data and/or communication protocols.